Quantifying Quantum Computational Advantage on a Processor of Ultracold Atoms: Conclusion and outlook

-\textbf{Conclusion and outlook.} In summary, we experimentally characterized the thermalized phase of a driven many-body system via entanglement entropy and high-order correlations.
-This work establishes the utility of optical lattice quantum simulators for quantitative investigations on many-body dynamics beyond the capability of classical computation, opening the door for practical quantum advantage with noisy intermediate-scale quantum devices \cite{Daley2022}.
-For future experiments, one can scale up the size of the problem straightforwardly by generalising to a two-dimensional system or introducing two types of bosons with different internal states.
-The optimal experimental parameters could be found via Hamiltonian learning \cite{Wang2017,Bairey2019,Li2020} in a much larger dimension of the Hilbert space.
+On the other hand, the cycle time could be further reduced by utilizing direct laser cooling the atoms to degenerate \cite{Stellmer2013,Hu2017} or near-degenerate \cite{Phelps2020}.
+The techniques demonstrated here could be adapted to implement quantum-enhanced measurements \cite{Huang2022} with ultracold atoms.
+The optimal experimental parameters could be found via Hamiltonian learning \cite{Wang2017,Bairey2019,Li2020,Ott2024} in a much larger dimension of the Hilbert space.
 Based on the programmabilities of the disorder and driving, we could explore the emergent geometries of the system \cite{Periwal2021} from the multi-point correlations in the quantum machine.
-In addition, the celebrated level statistics of the MBL and thermalized phases could also be probed via many-body spectroscopy \cite{Roushan2017}.\\
+In addition, the celebrated level statistics of the thermalized and MBL phases could also be probed via many-body spectroscopy \cite{Roushan2017}.\\